ManCooking Franchise 792x792

 Sales

 A successful business will keep an eye on how much they’re selling.
 This metric alone is not very useful if you don’t put it into context.
 At the most basic level, you should know your gross monthly sales.
-To make the most of that number you’ll also want to look into sales trends, where your sales are coming from and how much profit you’re making.
+To make the most of that number, you’ll also want to look into sales trends, where your sales are coming from and how much profit you’re making.

 Growth rate

 It’s important to compare your sales data by month and year.
-Knowing your growth rate will help you determine if your business is growing and how much.
+Knowing your growth rate will help you determine if your business is growing and by how much.
 Your growth rate comparison will also let you know if your business is shrinking.
 It will be harder to maintain a high growth rate over time, so with any metric, context matters.
 Knowing your growth rate will also help you make decisions about when to expand, cut back or adjust your strategy.

 Profit